soaand01/ephemeralNotes/README.md

 - Keep `SECRET_KEY` out of the repo.
 Use environment variables or secrets stores in production.
 - Rotate `SECRET_KEY` if the `.env` was ever committed (there was a local `.env` previously — rotate it now).
 - Consider enabling `force_https=True` in `Talisman` when behind TLS.

-Recommended next steps

-- Add CSRF protection for form endpoints (Flask-WTF or other CSRF middleware).
-- Consider using Redis keyspace notifications or an atomic counter if you need an exact active-note count (current implementation uses a capped SCAN for a lightweight estimate).

----

-If you'd like the README to include local logos copied into `static/img/` or a demo GIF, tell me where you'd like the assets and I will add them (I will not push any commits unless you ask me to).